amoe/acceleratedcpp/exercise-notes.md

 and rewrap it.
 But there's not method to do so.
 Worse, we can't even do so because of typing (probably?)

+Github inspiration using `reframe extension:cpp` in code search.
+The correct strategy is to start with a polymorphic method reframe(), that is implemented by all subclasses.
+Does this help?